 Wealthfront reviews

-Robo accounts remain very automated.
-Clients deposit money, and Wealthfront invests it in ETFs or bonds.
-The dashboard also includes a Rewards link with bonuses for activities like referrals.
+Robo accounts work the same way.
+Customers deposit cash, and Wealthfront invests it in ETFs or bonds.
+The dashboard includes a transfer tool and retirement calculator.
+A Rewards link shows bonuses for activities like referrals.

 Mobile App